 There are restrictions on representing clients or employers before former agencies.
 The provisions apply to elected state officials, most state employees, local elected officials, county chief administrative officers, city managers, including the chief administrator of a city, and general managers or chief administrators of local special districts and JPAs.
 The FPPC website has fact sheets explaining the provisions.

-The filing officer who retains originally-signed statements of economic interests may impose on an individual a fine for any statement that is filed late.
+The filing officer who retains originally-signed or electronically filed statements of economic interests may impose on an individual a fine for any statement that is filed late.
 The fine is $10 per day up to a maximum of $100.
 Late filing penalties may be reduced or waived under certain circumstances.

 Persons who fail to timely file their Form 700 may be referred to the FPPC’s Enforcement Division (and, in some cases, to the Attorney General or district attorney) for investigation and possible prosecution.
 In addition to the late filing penalties, a fine of up to $5,000 per violation may be imposed.